FChannel0/FChannel-Server/README.md

 - Other improvements will be made over time, first it needs to be as easy as possible for new instances to come online and connect with others reliably.

 Try and run your own instances and federate with one of the instances above.
 Any contributions or suggestions are appreciated.
-Best way to give immediate feedback is the XMPP: general@rooms.fchannel.org or Matrix: #fchan:matrix.org
+Best way to give immediate feedback is the XMPP: `general@rooms.fchannel.org` or Matrix: `#fchan:matrix.org`

+## Development
+To get started on hacking the code of FChannel, it is recommended you setup your git hooks by simply running `git config core.hooksPath .githooks`.

+This currently helps enforce the Go style guide, but may be expanded upon in the future.

+Before you make a pull request, ensure everything you changed works as expected, and to fix errors reported by `go vet`.

-# Server Installation and Configuration
+## Server Installation and Configuration

-## Minimum Server Requirements
+### Minimum Server Requirements

 - Go v1.16+
 - PostgreSQL
 - Redis
 - ImageMagick
 - exiv2

-## Server Installation Instructions
+### Server Installation Instructions

-- Ensure you have golang installed and set a correct `GOPATH`
+- Ensure you have Golang installed and set a correct `GOPATH`
 - `git clone` the software
 - Copy `config-init` to `config` and change the values appropriately to reflect the instance.
 - Create the database, username, and password for psql that is used in the `config` file.
 - Start the server with `go run .`.

-## Server Configuration
+### Server Configuration

-### config file
+#### config file

   `instance:fchan.xyz`  Domain name that the host can be located at without www and `http://` or `https://`